urastogi885/optimal-path-finder/README.md

 python3 rigid_explorer.py 5,5 295,195 1 1 d
 ````

+## Todo

+- Make the algorithm faster using priority queue
+- Develop a single explorer instead of the separate point and rigid explorer

 ## Notes

 - Both the explorers, point and rigid, take first 2 arguments as the start and goal points.
 The x,y values for each
 point are separated by a comma.
 DO NOT INCLUDE ANY SPACE AFTER THE COMMAS
 - There should a space after each argument.